-• After a CCN application is approved by the PUCT, Oncor will obtain necessary permit approvals and right-of-way and begin constructing the new facilities.
-While the requisite project development, formal review, and approval, and post-approval phases for proposed transmission facilities are involved processes that can take several years to complete, that time and involvement allows Oncor and the PUCT to thoroughly examine essential interests, including the views of the public, to ensure that the State's electric system continues to be reliable and provides the necessary support for sustained development and growth.
+After a CCN application is approved by the PUCT, Oncor will obtain necessary permit approvals and begin constructing the new facilities.
+While the requisite project development, formal review and approval phases for proposed transmission facilities are involved processes that can take several years to complete, they result in projects that thoroughly examine essential interests including the views of the public to ensure that the State's electric system continues to be reliable and provides the necessary support for sustained development and growth.